dwelkie/en/index.md

 layout: home
 permalink: /
 image:
-  feature: wood-texture-1600x800.jpg
+  feature: taipei-1851948_1920.jpg
 ---

 <div class="tiles">

 <div class="tile">
   <h2 class="post-title">I come from Taiwan</h2>
-  <p class="post-excerpt"> The most populous country and largest economy that is not a member of the UN.
-It has a shape like a sweet potato on the map (Look at my favicon!).</p>
+  <p class="post-excerpt"> A beautiful country in East Asia.
+The most populous country and largest economy that is not a member of the UN.</p>
 </div><!-- /.tile -->

 <div class="tile">